 For Corvette lovers in search of that perfect classic Vette, but particularly that beautiful white Corvette they have always dreamed of… we have consolidated our inventory of classic white Vettes onto this page below.
 If you don’t see the perfect Corvette you are looking for remember to call 814-937-4941.

-Numbers matching, L48/350 motor, manual transmission, 95,000 miles on dash (title is exempt for mileage), white leather interior, power steering, power brakes, power windows, A/C, tilt
+Numbers matching, L48/350 engine, automatic transmission, 41,364 miles on dash, (title is exempt for mileage), power steering, power brakes, power windows, tilt and telescopic steering

 Since the beginning of the Corvette, white has been the color of choice for GM.
 The 1952 prototype Corvette was white.
 In 1953 you could only get Polo White as the exterior color, This may have been because the cars where hand built with no quality control and only 300 built.
 1953 was the lowest production year of Corvette ever, accept 1983 when no Corvettes were released to the public.
 1954 Corvette also had Polo White with 3,230 produced.
 1955 was the second lowest production group with 325 Polo White Vettes produced.